nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 Available attribute:

-* BerThreshold (default 10e-6): The maximum Bit Error Rate that is used to calculate the SNR threshold for each mode.
+* BerThreshold (default 1e-6): The maximum Bit Error Rate that is used to calculate the SNR threshold for each mode.

+Note that the BerThreshold has to be low enough to select a robust enough MCS (or mode) for a given SNR value, without being too restrictive on the target BER.
+Indeed we had noticed that the previous default value (i.e. 1e-5) led to the selection of HE MCS-11 which resulted in high PER.
+With this new default value (i.e. 1e-6), a HE STA moving away from a HE AP has smooth throughput decrease (whereas with 1e-5, better performance was seen further away, which is not "ideal").

 MinstrelWifiManager
 ###################